mt-mods/mesecons/README.md

+# :warning: Archival/Deprecation notice :warning:

+This repository is no longer maintained and may be deleted at some point in the future.

+The official (and maintained) `mesecons` mod is here: https://github.com/minetest-mods/mesecons

+If you are looking for @cheapie's Luacontroller modifications you will find them implemented in the `mooncontroller` mod: https://github.com/mt-mods/mooncontroller

     ########################################################################
     ##  __    __   _____   _____   _____   _____   _____   _   _   _____  ##
     ## |  \  /  | |  ___| |  ___| |  ___| |  ___| |  _  | | \ | | |  ___| ##